New MS program: Computing, Entrepreneurship, and Innovation (MS-CEI)

-The Department of Computer Science offers two M.S. degree programs, Masters in Computer Science (MSCS) and Masters in Information Systems (MSIS), for all prospective students.
+The Department of Computer Science offers three M.S. degree programs, Masters in Computer Science (MSCS), Masters in Information Systems (MSIS), and Master's in Computing, Entrepreneurship and Innovation (MS-CEI) for all prospective students.
 If you are an existing NYU CS undergraduate, we also offer an accelerated BA-MS program.

 Students who obtain a Master's of Science in Computer Science are qualified to do significant development work in the computer industry or important application areas.
 Those who receive a doctoral degree are in a position to hold faculty appointments and do research and development work at the forefront of this rapidly changing and expanding field.
 Additionally, the department offers a Masters of Science in Information Systems in collaboration with the Stern School of Business.
 The emphasis in the MS in Information Systems program is on the use of computer systems in business.
 The Master of Science in Scientific Computing, just established by the Mathematics and Computer Science Departments, is designed to provide broad training in areas related to scientific computing using modern computing technology and mathematical modeling arising in various applications.

 Established in 1969 as part of the Courant Institute of Mathematical Sciences, the department has experienced substantial growth in its faculty, student body, research staff, and funding.
 Research areas include algorithmics, computational geometry, high-level programming languages, compilers and compiler optimization techniques, parallel and distributed computing, design of computer systems, databases, artificial intelligence, natural language processing, graphics, multimedia, computer vision, mathematical programming, numerical analysis, computational biology and computational finance.